Botany

 - Seeds used for boils and inflammation.

-- Powdered seeds used externally to hasten suppuration.
+- Powdered seeds used externally to hasten suppuration of boils.

 - Seeds used for cholera; also used for general paralysis.